t41372/Open-LLM-VTuber/README.md

 This project, by default, launches the audio interaction mode, meaning you can talk to the LLM by voice, and the LLM will talk back to you by voice.

 Edit the `conf.yaml` for configurations.
-You may want to set the speech recognition to faster-whisper, text-to-speech to edgeTTS, live2d to True to achieve a similar effect to the demo.
+You can follow the configuration used in the demo video.

 If you want to use live2d, run `server.py` to launch the WebSocket communication server and open the URL you set in `conf.yaml` (`http://HOST:PORT`).
 By default, go to `http://localhost:8000`.

-Run `launch.py` with python.
+Run `launch.py` with Python.
 Some models will be downloaded during your first launch, which may take a while.

 Also, the live2D models have to be fetched through the internet, so you'll have to keep your internet connected before the `index.html` is fully loaded with your desired live2D model.

 ### Update
-Back up the configuration files `conf.yaml` and `memgpt_config.yaml` if you've edited them and do `git fetch` and `git pull`.
+Back up the configuration files `conf.yaml` if you've edited them, and then update the repo.
-Or just clone the repo again and make sure to either transfer your config files or set those configurations again.
+Or just clone the repo again and make sure to transfer your configurations.
+The configuration file will sometimes change because this project is still in its early stages.
+Be cautious when updating the program.

 ## Install Speech Recognition
-Edit the STT_MODEL settings in the `conf.yaml` to change the provider.
+Edit the ASR_MODEL settings in the `conf.yaml` to change the provider.

 Here are the options you have for speech recognition:

 `FunASR` (~~local~~) (Runs very fast even on CPU.
 Not sure how they did it)
 - [FunASR](https://github.com/modelscope/FunASR?tab=readme-ov-file) is a Fundamental End-to-End Speech Recognition Toolkit from ModelScope that runs many ASR models.
-With the SenseVoiceSmall from [FunAudioLLM](https://github.com/FunAudioLLM/SenseVoice) at Alibaba Group, the result and speed are very impressive.
+The result and speed are pretty good with the SenseVoiceSmall from [FunAudioLLM](https://github.com/FunAudioLLM/SenseVoice) at Alibaba Group.
 - Install with `pip install -U funasr modelscope huggingface_hub`
-- It requires internet connection on launch _even if the models are locally available_.
+- It requires an internet connection on launch _even if the models are locally available_.
 See https://github.com/modelscope/FunASR/issues/1897

 `Faster-Whisper` (local)
 - Whisper, but faster.
-On macOS, it runs on CPU only, which is not so fast, but it's easy.
+On macOS, it runs on CPU only, which is not so fast, but it's easy to use.

 `WhisperCPP` (local) (runs super fast on a Mac if configured correctly)
-- Install the package by running `pip install pywhispercpp`
+- If you are on a Mac, read below for instructions on setting up WhisperCPP with coreML support.
+If you want to use CPU or Nvidia GPU, install the package by running `pip install pywhispercpp`.
 - The whisper cpp python binding.
 It can run on coreML with configuration, which makes it very fast on macOS.
 - On CPU or Nvidia GPU, it's probably slower than Faster-Whisper